 - April 1 – Dating site eHarmony, which uses an algorithm to match dating profiles and claims to be responsible for 4% of marriages in the US, announces Elevated Careers, in partnership with Simply Hired.
 Elevated Careers sells itself as using the same approach to matching candidates with jobs.
 The initial reaction to the new platform is underwhelming.
 Simply Hired is to supply job posts to Elevated Careers.

 - May 26 – Simply Hired employees were informed they would be losing their jobs.
-According to their CrunchBase profile, Simply Hired employs between 101-250 staff.
+Simply Hired employs between 101-250 staff.

 - May 27 – Emails are sent out to Simply Hired customers and partners.
 Todd Raphael at ERE.net reports Simply Hired is being shut down